nigelhorne/ged2site/README.md

 So many CPAN modules that if I list them all I'll miss one, but special mention
 	goes to the Gedcom module.

+# LICENSE AND COPYRIGHT

+Copyright 2015-2017 Nigel Horne.

+This program is released under the following licence: GPL for personal use on a single computer.
+All other users (including Commercial, Charity, Educational, Government) must apply in writing for a licence for use from Nigel Horne at `<njh at nigelhorne.com>`.